juanpc2018/Sonnet-Tempo-Dual-SATA-6Gbps/README.md

 There are Options: </br>

 Option A) </br>
+Original installer is a FreeDOS compressed .img in a .iso </br>
 Burn .iso to a CD-R or CD-RW, will Boot OK. </br>
 Remove SSDs Before doing the Upgrade. </br>